AndriiLandiak/thingsboard-device-telemetry-migrator/README.md

 ## Overview

 The **ThingsBoard Device Telemetry Migrator** is a Python tool designed to facilitate the migration of telemetry data for a specified list of device names in ThingsBoard.
 This tool provides a seamless way to export telemetry data to a file and then import it back into a ThingsBoard account.
-It is especially useful for backup, restoration, and data migration tasks.
+It is beneficial for backup, restoration, and data migration tasks.

 ## Features